 So there’s never one recommended company for flights.

-Companies I recommend are here because I use their products and they have proven track records.
+Companies I recommend on this website are here because I use their products and they have proven track records.
 Do they all have competitors?
 Sure, and some are really good.
 Take Airbnb.com for example.
 There are plenty of great rental companies out there: VRBO, Homeaway, Housetrip, and Wimdu.
 All offer the same service.
 So why does Airbnb make it?
 Because they have the largest inventory, a good user interface, and I like them the best, so they’re on the resource page and the others aren’t.

 There is nothing more to it than that.